 Since the filing of the ICSID Arbitration, RMGC has been subjected to several audits and investigations by the Romanian National Agency for Fiscal Administration ("ANAF"), a Romanian Government agency operating under the Ministry of Public Finance, a Romanian Government department, which is also charged with organizing and overseeing Romania's defense of the ICSID Arbitration.
-Management of Gabriel and RMGC consider that such audits and investigations are abusive in nature and have been initiated by the Romanian authorities in retaliation to the Claimants' filing of the ICSID Arbitration.

-RMGC was served with a decision by ANAF assessing a liability for value-added-tax ("VAT") in the amount of RON 27m (approximately \$8.6m) on July 5, 2017 (the "VAT Assessment").
+RMGC was served with a decision by ANAF assessing a liability for value-added-tax ("VAT") in the amount of RON 27 million (approximately \$8.6 million) on July 5, 2017 (the "VAT Assessment").
 The assessment relates to VAT refunds previously claimed and received by RMGC from the Romanian tax authorities in respect of RMGC's purchase of goods and services from July 2011 to December 2015.